Quicklist: Espresso Machine Types

 Experts suggest that flavored coffee beans should never be used in the machine since they can leave the flavor on the grinder blades, affecting all coffee blends in the future.
 Instead, pre-flavored coffee should be bought in the form of coffee grounds or grinding should be done separately beforehand.

 If you plan on doing this, use a bypass chute machine instead.
 For commercial use, it is recommended that two separate coffee grinders are used for unflavored and flavored coffee blends.

 The only thing that super-automatic espresso machines don’t do by themselves is steam and froth the milk for lattes and cappuccinos.
 You will still need to steam and froth the milk with the frothing wand and then pour it into the coffee cup to mix with the espresso extraction.

-These are old-world, traditional coffee machines that need some practice to accomplish properly.
-They were originally produced by La Pavoni, who released a line of premier products with their very own training videos.
+These are old world, traditional coffee machines that need some practice to operate properly.
+They were originally produced by La Pavoni, who released a line of premier products with their own training videos.
 Although it takes a little practice, this kind of espresso machine produces extremely high-quality pulls.
-After mastering the technique of pushing the coffee through the hot water, you will notice that you can now pull excellent espresso shots that many will become addicted to.

 The lever machines still need to be plugged into the wall because they have electric boilers.
 You will also need to fill the boiler to the right levels, or you will find that the coffee machine won’t operate correctly.

 Despite the learning curve and the strength needed to utilize these coffee machines, they have few parts, are easy to maintain and operate silently.
 Many of them are designed as really beautiful machines that give your bar, dining room or kitchen an extra pop of color.